 Spinal stenosis, or spinal canal stenosis, is a narrowing of the canal in which the spinal cord sits.
 The narrowing can put pressure on the nerves in your back, which can cause pain and weakness in your arms or legs.

 Surgery for spinal stenosis involves widening the canal to relieve the pressure on your nerves.
-The operation is called a laminectomy.

 What causes spinal stenosis?

-What can go wrong?
+What you can do

 More information can be found at Neurosurgical Society of Australasia.